MithunKumar09/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates/README.md

    git clone https://github.com/yourusername/weather-app.git
    cd weather-app

---Install frontend dependencies:--
+2. **Install frontend dependencies:**

---Navigate to the frontend directory and install dependencies:
+- Navigate to the frontend directory and install dependencies:

 bash
-cd frontend
+- cd frontend
-npm install
+- npm install

---Setup backend:--
+3. **Setup backend:**

---Navigate to the backend directory and install dependencies:
+- Navigate to the backend directory and install dependencies:

 bash
-cd backend
+- cd backend
-npm install
+- npm install

---Environment Configuration:
+4. **Environment Configuration:**

---Create a .env file in the backend directory and add your MongoDB URI:
+- Create a .env file in the backend directory and add your MongoDB URI:

-MONGO_URI=mongodb://your_mongodb_uri_here
+- MONGO_URI=mongodb://your_mongodb_uri_here

---Start the backend server:
+### Start the backend server:

-In the backend directory, run:
+**In the backend directory, run:**

 bash
-node server.js
+- node server.js
-The server should now be running on http://localhost:5001.
+- The server should now be running on http://localhost:5001.

---Start the frontend application:
+### Start the frontend application:

-In the frontend directory, run:
+**In the frontend directory, run:**

 bash
-npm start
+- npm start

-This will open a new window in your default browser.
+- This will open a new window in your default browser.
 Follow the instructions to run the app on an emulator or your device.

-##Component Overview
+## Component Overview
-###Frontend Components
+### Frontend Components
 - SummaryList.js
 - Fetches and displays historical weather summaries from the backend API.
 - Uses a FlatList to render individual summary items with temperature and wind speed data.